About our Pharmacy

 How many doses is the COVID-19 vaccine?

 The number of doses depends on which COVID-19 vaccine you receive.
 The Johnson & Johnson vaccine is a single dose.
 The Moderna vaccine is 2 doses separated by 28 days.
 The Pfizer vaccine is 2 doses separated by 21 days.
 A third dose of Moderna or Pfizer vaccine is recommended 28+ days after the initial series only for moderate to severely immunocompromised people.
-A booster dose is now recommended for all individuals 18 years of age and older 6+ months after the initial series of Pfizer or Moderna or 2+ months after receiving Johnson & Johnson COVID-19 vaccine.
+A booster dose is now recommended for individuals 16 years of age and older 6+ months after the initial series of Pfizer, adults 18 years of age and older 6+ months after the initial series of Moderna, and adults 18 years of age and older 2+ months after receiving Johnson & Johnson COVID-19 vaccine.

 Do I need a COVID-19 vaccine booster?